cdrso/hermetica/README.md

 Hermetica is a high-performance Rust application for rapid file encryption and decryption.
 It leverages hardware acceleration and efficient multithreading to maximize performance across all available CPU cores.

-> **Important Security Disclaimer:** Hermetica implements a custom, from-scratch AES-GCM implementation.
+> **Important Security Disclaimer:** Hermetica uses a custom, from-scratch AES-GCM implementation.
 It has not undergone formal security audits and is not recommended for production or security-critical applications without thorough review and testing.

 ## Key Features